mitchmania/mitchmania.github.io/_posts/2015-09-09-multi-zone-music-system-refresh.md

 author: Mitchell Artin
 tags: virtualization music r-pi networking
 category: blog
-excerpt: I've always been a lover of music.
+excerpt: I have always been a lover of music.
 So it makes sense that I'd want music in every room of my house.
 My house can be separated into three main rooms: bedroom, office, and living room.
 I have a stereo in each room along with an Ethernet connection and a Raspberry Pi.

 ---

-I've always been a lover of music.
+I have always been a lover of music.
 So it makes sense that I'd want music in every room of my house.
 My house can be separated into three main rooms: bedroom, office, and living room.
 I have a stereo in each room along with an Ethernet connection and a Raspberry Pi.

 This is a simple diagram of what I'm dealing with.
 ![Multi-zone Music System Diagram]({{ site.baseurl }}/assets/posts/multicast_music_system.png)